precice/micro-manager/docs/model-adaptivity.md

 For certain multiscale scenarios, having an adaptivity strategy that groups the micro simulations into active and inactive simulations may be insufficient.
 Alternatively, a hierarchy of micro-scale models, for example, reduced order models (ROMs) can be used.
-Towards this the model adaptivity feature allows for the definition of multiple model fidelities and the switching between those at run-time.
+The model adaptivity functionality allows for the definition of multiple model fidelities and the switching between them at run-time.

 ### Iterative Process

-**Without** model adaptivity the call to `micro_sim_solve(micro_sims_input, dt)` within the micro_manager would just provide each micro simulation with its input, solve it and return the output.
+**Without** model adaptivity, the Micro Manager calls the `solve(micro_sims_input, dt)` routine of all active simulations and copies their output to their closest similar inactive counterparts.

-**With** model adaptivity this becomes an iterative process, as a model may not be sufficiently accurate (given the current input).
+**With** model adaptivity, there is an iterative process, because a model may not be sufficiently accurate (given the current input).
-Thus, the call to `micro_sim_solve(micro_sims_input, dt)` with model adaptivity results in the following:
+The call to `solve(micro_sims_input, dt)` leads to the following logic:

 ```python
 self._model_adaptivity_controller.initialise_solve()